bententhhousand/Seevise/README.md

 # Demonstration
 [Gfycat Demonstration, Sound On](https://gfycat.com/unconsciouslavishamphiuma)

+#Setup
+1. Download the contents of this directory.
+2. Go to https://drive.google.com/open?id=151z-AeCH4Gf4cBwdnwanRq6qP7ZeDgAHto download the bin directory.
+3. Place the bin directory in the darkflow-master directory

 # Usage
 To run this code, navigate to the darkflow-master directory and run
 ```